What is a Content Management System?

 A desktop app is also available for WordPress if that’s your preference and yes, you can update from your mobile device when you’re on the move.

 WordPress – The World’s Most Popular CMS

-WordPress powers a growing number of websites – at October 2019, around 35% of the entire internet.
+WordPress powers a huge number of websites – at January 2020, just over 35% of the entire internet.
 That’s a lot.
-It also holds a 61% market share of all CMS in use.
+It also holds a 62% market share of all CMS in use.